interestingLSY/cherry-markdown/README.md

 ## Contributing

 Welcome to join us to build a more powerful Markdown editor.
 Of course you can submit feature request to us.
-Please read[extensions](./docs/extensions.md) and [commit_convention](./docs/commit_convention.md) before you working on it.
+Please read [extensions](./docs/extensions.md) and [commit_convention](./docs/commit_convention.md) before you working on it.

 ## Stargazers over time